Unicamp-OpenPower/openpower/content/authors/pcaldeira/_index.md

 ---
 # Display name
-name: Marcelo Martins
+name: Pedro Caldeira
-title: Marcelo Martins
+title: Pedro Caldeira

 # Username (this should match the folder name)
 authors:
-- marcelo-martins
+- pcaldeira

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Computer Engineering undergrad student
+role:

 # Organizations/Affiliations
 organizations:
-- name: UNICAMP
+- name: IBM
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an undergrad student in Computer Engineering at UNICAMP.
+bio:

 #interests:
 #- Artificial Intelligence